Department of Psychology

 Note(s): CHDV Distribution: B, C

 PSYC 33165.
-Multidisciplinary Perspectives on Morality.
+Interdisciplinary Perspectives on Morality.
 100 Units.

 Morality is essential for societal functioning and central to human flourishing.
 It has evolved to facilitate group living, regulate social interactions, minimize aggression, and promote cooperation beyond kinship.
 We are motivated by morality because it is advantageous at the individual level -a non-zero-sum game.
 These moral concerns are not located in an abstract world characterized by ivory tower speculations.
 We are inherently and deeply social animals, and nearly all manifestations of morality involve, build upon, influence, and often govern our relationships with others.
 The ability to think and act in accordance with moral norms is a hallmark of our species.
 The course is organized into 9 weeks, covering specific topics in morality from a multidisciplinary perspective, including evolutionary anthropology, psychology (developmental, cognitive & social), cognitive neuroscience, and behavioral economics.

-Instructor(s): J. Decety Terms Offered: Autumn
+Instructor(s): S. Goldin-Meadow, D. Brentari Terms Offered: Autumn

-Equivalent Course(s): PSYC 23165, KNOW 33165
+Equivalent Course(s): PSYC 23580

 PSYC 33662.
 The Disordered Mind.
 100 Units.